YaminAhmed123/webserver_c/README.md

 Mhm........
 I think i will take a deep breath.
-After that i will take along brake from that project and i will eventually return.
+After that i will take a long brake from that project and i will eventually return.
 But for now i have an unidentiable bug.

 I tried fixing it for like 5 Days straight each time 4-7h.